NathanLe056/ECE1779Project/README.md

 ![Save matchup results](assets/results-save.png)

-5. Do this for all matchups in the quarterfinal, semifinals, then finals.
+6. Do this for all matchups in the quarterfinals, semifinals, then finals.
-6. Once completed a tournament winner should be shown in the bottom of the screen.
+7. Once completed, a tournament winner should be shown at the bottom of the screen.

 ![Completed Tournament](assets/tournament-final.png)